Wyntuition/jekyll-now/todo/02-work-internal.md

                     - PURPOSE: xpert collaboration, aligning with Excella goals, keeping up with trends, keeping Fadi updated, working sessions
                         - I have seen many examples of meetings in person being more productive than remote, whiteboarding, talking etc.
                         - keeping pulse: we do have inputs, such as Jeff's slide.
 CMS - absolutely we could influence that.
+                        - People absolutely want and should get more fb

 Fadi, 1/18/18